Apple Store: Redesign

 In May 2016, Apple significantly redesigned its Union Square Apple Store in downtown San Francisco, adding large glass doors for the entry, open spaces with touch-sensitive tables and shelves for product displays, and rebranded rooms for the store.
 "The Avenue" is the central location for hardware, as well as for receiving advice from salespersons and "Creative Pros" with specialized knowledge of music, photography, creativity, and apps.
 The "Genius Bar" becomes the "Genius Grove", a tree-lined area for help and support.
 "The Forum" features a large video screen and offers game nights, sessions with experts in creative arts, and community events.
 "The Plaza", while limited to select locations, offers a "park-like" space outside the store featuring free 24/7 Wi-Fi access and will host live concerts on some weekends.
 Designed by Jony Ive and Angela Ahrendts, the idea was to make Apple Stores into "town squares", in which people come naturally to the store as a gathering place, and to "help foster human experiences that draw people out of their digital bubbles".
 The new design will be adopted to every store Apple has, and while renovation is undergoing, stores are either relocated or temporarily closed.

 In April 2017, Apple announced that its "Today at Apple" educational sessions, which launched with its Union Square redesign in 2016 and offer more than 60 free hands-on sessions for creative skills, will also be expanded to all of its stores.

-Starting May 2018, a Video Wall was added to stores around the world, and upgrade some stores like Apple Palo Alto.
+Starting May 2018, a Video Wall was added to stores around the world, and upgraded in some stores like Apple Palo Alto.

 Genius Bar

-All Apple Stores feature a Genius Bar, where customers can receive technical advice or set up service and repair for their products.
+All Apple Stores feature a Genius Bar (besides Apple Park Visitor Center), where customers can receive technical advice or set up service and repair for their products.
 The Genius Bar provides hardware service on products that are not classified vintage or obsolete.
 However, in most cases the Geniuses will at least attempt to assist customers with older hardware.

 The Genius Bar at Apple Stores offers same-day service for both OLED/LCD screen and lithium-ion battery replacement.
 If the in-house technician needs to send the affected device to an Apple Repair Center, most repaired or replaced iPhones will be returned or ready for pickup in approximately 3 business days.

 In May 2017, Apple launched a new program called Today at Apple.
 Customers can come in and receive free training from a Creative in more than 60 different sessions.
 Topics include basic device knowledge, Apple's professional film, and music editing software, coding for kids, and tools for using Apple products in classroom-based learning.

 The largest Genius Bar in the world is located in Amsterdam.